#BREAKING Judge Sentences Jelani Maraj To 25 Years To Life (Exclusive Details)

 After the judge handed down the sentence Maraj kept his head down as court officers let him back to the cells.

 Cops arrested Maraj, 41, back in 2015 after his victim came forward and accused him of sexually abusing her almost daily over a period of eight months – with the last rape occurring one day before his arrest.
+Maraj has denied the allegations, alleging his ex-wife concocted the story to extort millions from his famous sister.
 The Nassau District Attorney’s Office initially offered him a plea deal of 10 years, but he rejected the deal and took his case to trial.
 In 2017, a jury found him guilty in 2017 of predatory sexual assault against a child.

 Outside court, Maraj’s mom Carol said they planned to appeal the verdict.